Frequently Asked Questions

 Where can I take the test?

-Schools may organise for sessions to take place on their own premises (minimum 12 candidates) or else individuals may take the test on Wednesdays and Thursdays on the IELT premises.
+Schools may organise for sessions to take place on their own premises (minimum 12 candidates) or else individuals may take the test weekly at the IELT premises.

 How long in advance must I register?